-Among the things we love about Paris is the wonderful fresh bread at our local boulangerie… especially the Baguette.
+Fresh bread from the local boulangerie is one of the things we love about Paris… especially the Baguette.
 President Emmanuel Macron agrees.
-He recently declared that Unesco should include “la baguette au patrimoine mondial de l’humanité.”
+He declared last year that Unesco should include “la baguette au patrimoine mondial de l’humanité.”

-The prize this year for the best traditional style Baguette in Paris was recently awarded to Mahmoud M’seddi, artisan-baker of the boulangerie “2M” located in Montparnasse in the 14th arrondissement, just down the street from Le Dome at 215 Bd Raspail.
+The prize this year for the best traditional style Baguette in Paris was recently awarded to Fabrice Leroy, artisan-baker of the Leroy-Monti Boulangerie, located at 203, ave.
+Daumesnil in the 12th arrondissement.

 A French icon the standard baguette has a diameter of about 5 or 6 centimetres (2 or 2⅓ in) and a usual length of about 65 centimetres (26 in), although a baguette can be up to a meter (39 in) long.
 Rules for the contest stipulate that a baguette weigh 250-300 grams and not contain more than 18 grams of salt per 1 kilo of flour.
-In addition to earning 4000 Euros prize money Mahmoud M’seddi won the chance to provide bread for a year to the Elysée Palace, the official residence of the French president.
+In addition to earning 4000 Euros prize money Fabrice Leroy, who just opened his bakery two years ago, won the chance to provide bread for a year to the Elysée Palace, the official residence of the French president.